 Let's understand the realities and analyse the factors that prevent development of creativity among low privileged children like tribals.
-There are many reasons for the low level of educational achievement and creativity among Tribal children like Koragas
+There are many reasons for the low level of educational achievement and creativity among Tribal children like Koragas education.
+Majority of tribal parents not aware of the importance of are Since most of Koraga parents are illiterate not able to motivate and encourage their children by creating conducive atmosphere at homes.
+Most of them addicted to alcohol.

 It is true that children from marginalized communities and from poor socio-economic background suffer from some problems which negatively affect their academic achievement.
-From the field study, it isunderstood that Koraga students facing several problems and hence forced to discontinue from schools resulting in increasing dropout rates which is serious issue in every school.
+From the field study, it isunderstood that Koraga students facing several problems and hence forced to discontinuefrom schools resulting in increasing dropout rates which is serious issue in every school.